Make Your Own Cement Cloth Planting Pot

 Add Your Cloth

-Wet the cloth you will use with water and then, put it into the mixture, turning and swirling in the cement mixture, making sure it is completely saturated with the cement mix.
+Wet the cloth you will use with water and squeeze it out till it’s damp, and then, put it into the mixture, turning and swirling in the cement mixture, making sure it is completely saturated with the cement mix.
 IF your mix dries out when adding the cloth.. add a little more water being sure it is thoroughly combined with the mix.
 When your cloth is truly saturated. you are ready to drape it over your stand.
 You can use more than one saturated cloth and cloth with different textures are kind of fun to mix together.
 Each piece needs to be thoroughly saturated with the mix.

 Prepare Your Stand Mold